 Every supposed expert I encountered had a different expert opinion about how to convert this child to Exclusive Breastfeeding: power through the teet-tantrums, bring her to the breast when she’s quiet alert, withhold the bottle, feed her only when she’s starving, bottle feed her first so she won’t be so hungry.
 And so on and so on.
 I tried everything more than once and enough to recognize when it wasn’t working.

-It’s about to get “realer” still: I think there’s something to be said for a mother’s primal interest in feeding her baby, heightened here by the facts of the case.
-(I recovered from anorexia.)
+It’s about to get “realer” still: I think there’s something to be said for a mother’s primal interest in feeding her baby.
 So I officially felt like the worst kind of screw-up for these failed attempts to feed my baby.
 If breast is best, what am I feeding her fifty percent of the time?
 How do you even pronounce this?
 What’s an L-Carnitine?
 How come she appears so damn unhappy to see my boobs?
 But I’m doing everything they told me!
 She’s hungry and she won’t take to the breast!
 She ate first, so she should be calm now.
 Dr. Google said if I can’t make this happen in the first three weeks of life, it’s never going to happen!
 What am I doing wrong?
 I wanted this.

 Really, though, what I wanted was the fairytale simple experience I’d read about in the not-ill-advised books on the subject that suggested that breast is best and breastfeeding is this fundamentally natural thing people have been doing since the dawn of humanity.
 They’re partially spot-on: partially because they leave out the part where you might feel like shit when it doesn’t come easily.
 Maybe other mothers don’t.
 I did.
 But these books are meant to encourage new moms to stick with an experience that, when it goes right, is kind of wonderful.